-A novel surface marker helps scientists 'fish out' mammary gland stem cellsApril 11th, 2013 in Cancer /
+A novel surface marker helps scientists 'fish out' mammary gland stem cellsApril 11, 2013 in Medicine & Health / Cancer

 Stem cells are different from all other cells in our body because they retain the remarkable genetic plasticity to self-renew indefinitely as well as develop into cell types with more specialized functions.
 However, this remarkable self-renewal capacity comes with a price, as stem cells can become seeds of cancer.
 Identifying genetic programs that maintain self-renewing capabilities therefore is a vital step in understanding the errors that derail a normal stem cell, sending it on a path to become a cancer stem cell.